-I just returned from Cuba last night and my mind is still reeling.
+I just returned from Cuba and my mind is still reeling.

-What an amazing place and the people were extraordinary.
+What an amazing place.
+The people were extraordinary.
 The resilience, the ingenuity, the kindness and the laughter in the face of significant hardship was an inspiration.

 The trip was made all the better by the luck of the draw, meaning the other guests I was traveling with on this Santa Fe Photographic Workshops adventure were a lot of fun.
 You can’t always count on that and I feel lucky that our group was so in sync.

 Pro photographer Jennifer Spelman was an enthusiastic and thoughtful leader, providing the group with some great insight on how we might approach the city and the locals photographically.
 We also had the benefit of three very talented Cuban photographers, Jorge, Eduardo and Pepe, (more about them later) who worked with us everyday showing us their Havana and the nearby towns of Bejucal, Casablanca and Cojimar, through their eyes and lenses.

 I did want to leave you with the above image.
 An iconic—and admittedly often shot—perspective I couldn’t help but indulge in.